 The website of De Ceuvel is bloated with hip phrases and fashionable fables like regenerative, sustainable, urban oasis with creative and social enterprises (of course all is in English).

-But most importantly eco-friendly De Ceuvel is a great location to hang out outdoors and sip a home made limonade or munch on an organic meal seated on a lot of recycled furniture.
+But most importantly eco-friendly De Ceuvel is a great location to hang out outdoors and sip a home made limonade or munch on an organic meal seated on a lot of recycled furniture or a old boat.

 Friday morning yoga

-Especially in summer there’s a lot of fun events organised here: live music and theatre, film screenings, swing parties (lindy-hop dancing!) and other special events that have become quiet standard in Amsterdam hipster scene: yoga (every Friday morning), a sauna festival and locally brewed beer festival.
+Especially in summer there’s a lot of fun events organised here: live music and theatre, film screenings, swing parties (lindy-hop dancing!), yoga (every Friday morning), a sauna festival and locally brewed beer festival.
 Check their agenda for these events.

 Address: Korte Papaverweg 4, best reached by bike and ferry (from Buikslotermeerweb about 5 minutes by bike).
 Alternatively, you can take bus 34, 35 or 391 from Central Station (bus station is upstairs).
 Get out at Mosplein.